What Credit Score Do You Start With?

 The three major credit bureaus use different formulas to calculate credit scores.
 However, they all rely on the same information to determine your score.
 Here are some of the factors that can affect your credit score:

 Payment history: Your payment history is the most critical factor in determining your creditworthiness.
 If you’ve made on-time payments for an extended period, your score will be higher than if you’ve had late payments or credit accounts sent to collections.
+Learn more about whether you can have a 700 credit score with collections.

 The amount owed: The amount owed on each account makes up 30% of your total score, so keeping track of how much money you owe is essential.
 If one of your accounts has too much debt compared to its available balance, this will harm your FICO credit score.